uccser/cs-unplugged/docs/source/author/topics.rst

 Topics Content Directory
 ==============================================================================

-The ``content`` directory for the topics application contains
+The ``content`` directory for the topics application contains:

-- a directory for each language in which content exists, named using the Django locale code.
-This directory contains
+- A directory for each language in which content exists, named using the Django locale code.
+These language directories each contain:

-  - A folder for each Topic, containing the content Markdown files
+  - A folder for each Topic, containing the content Markdown files.
-  - YAML files containing translatable strings
+  - YAML files containing translatable strings.

+- Several auto-generated directories.
+Please ignore these.

-- a special ``structure`` directory which contains all configuration YAML files
+- A ``structure`` directory which contains all configuration YAML files.

 .. _file-types: